wolfes-401-advanced-javascript/notes/README.md

 #### Tests

-- How do you run tests?
+- How do you run tests? `npm test`
 - Any tests of note?
-- Describe any tests that you did not complete, skipped, etc
+I really like the test where I create a new note and then delete it.

 #### UML